-Manuel Miranda Practice (MMP) designs things that humanize connections between audiences and organizations.
-MMP’s work is engaged in using graphic design to make places and content visible, legible, and navigable to people.
+Manuel Miranda Practice (MMP) uses graphic design to make places and content visible, legible, and navigable to people.
 Working within community, cultural, institutional, and corporate contexts, the studio strives to employ multiple visual rhetorics across an expansive media spectrum.

 MMP is based in the Lower East Side of New York City.
-The studio joins, builds, or manages teams where appropriate on a per-project basis.
 Please get in touch for more information.